SAFRAN-LAB/Quadrature/Gauss_Legendre/README.md

 ###First method:###

+This gives access to all orders from '1' to '128'.
+This takes slightly longer to compile but is useful when we do not *apriori* know the order to use.

 1. Include the header file "**./header/Gauss\_Legendre\_Nodes\_and\_Weights.hpp**"

 2. Nodes and weights of any order can be obtained using the following command: